Georgia vs. Auburn football: All-time series history, scores, notable games | NCAA.com

-When Georgia visits Auburn on Saturday, Nov.
-16, it'll be the 124th meeting between the two programs.
+When Georgia visits Auburn today, it'll be the 124th meeting between the two programs.
 The Bulldogs lead the all-time series 59-56-8 and have won two straight against the Tigers.

 Aside from year-long bragging rights, there's a lot at stake in this game for both teams.